Dodo5393/HTB_labs/Oopse.md

-Finally, execute our 'bugtracker' from the 'tmp' directory.
+Finally, execute our 'bugtracker' from the 'tmp' directory and script will search for comand cat and inside 'tmp' will found file cat created by us.